-The scheme can also invest in equity & equity related securities of other companies.
+The Scheme can also invest in equity & equity related securities of other companies as stated in the asset allocation table.

-The scheme will follow a blend approach, a combination of value and growth, to build the portfolio.
-The scheme intends to invest in stocks across large cap, midcap, small cap.
+The Scheme will be following a blend approach, a combination of value and growth, to build the portfolio.
+The Scheme intends to invest in stocks across large cap, midcap, small cap.